Motorbike Boot Styles

 You can get a bit of a deeper understanding of what to look out for in a pair of motorcycle boots by reading our guide to choosing the best dirt bike boots.
 If you'd like to jump straight into it, here’s what you can look out for in your next pair of dirt bike boots and how to differentiate between motorbike boots made for different styles of riding at a glance.

 Although it isn't always the case, motocross boots are typically more streamlined in their design, and you can expect a bonded sole with a smallish section around the arch of the foot that can be replaced if it gets worn out.
 The sole on a motocross boot will have a shallow tread allowing you to move the boot up and down along the peg without too much resistance.
 This is for quicker gearing and braking while manoeuvering at high speeds, then returning your foot to the correct riding position with the ball of your foot on the pegs for maximum control of the bike.

 Standing on the toe area of your motorcycle boot allows your ankles to bend more naturally and provides an extra pivot point in your stance.
-This provides you more freedom naturally adjust to changes in the bike’s orientation and keeping your body upright while riding.
+This provides you more freedom to naturally adjust to changes in the bike’s orientation and keeps your body upright while riding.